Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - whether the Encryption Flags contain a non-zero value, which is interpreted as an advertised cipher family and block size.

-The legacy UDT party completely ignores the values reported in Version and Handshake Type.
+A legacy UDT party completely ignores the values reported in Version and Handshake Type.
 It is, however, interested in the SYN Cookie value, as this must be passed to the next phase.
 It does interpret these fields, but only in the "conclusion" message.

 #### The Conclusion Phase